nrod42/cv-project/README.md

 ## Reflection

 This was the first project I made using React.
-While my first iteration was completed using class components (as a way to learn how to use them), I ended up re-creating everything using functional components.
-I learned all about the basic of React like, state, props, and the lifecycle methods.
-Once I started using functional components, I learned and used Hooks like, useState, useEffect, and useContext.
-After I learned how to use react router, I came back and incorporated it in this project as well.
+My first iteration was completed using class components, as a way to learn how to use them.
+I learned all about the basics of React like, state, props, and the lifecycle methods.
+I ended up re-creating everything using functional components where I learned all about Hooks like useState, useEffect, and useContext.

+I was initially switching between sections by simply hiding and displaying each one as neededHowever, once I learned about react router, I immediately came back and implemented it in this project which reduced the amount code and styling.

 As for the styling, I originally used custom CSS but ultimately I ended up using Bootstrap.
 I had never used Bootstrap up until this point but I decided it was a good opportunity to learn how to use it.